“Some days are better than others, but that’s OK.”

 I think medical professionals and society in general were still coming to grips with childhood depression back then.
 My parents and family pediatrician were worried and perplexed.
 I did see a psychologist for a short time that, in retrospect, did more harm than good.
 Still, my depression lifted and I got on with my life.
 After college I relocated to Los Angeles to work in the television industry.
 On the surface I appeared to have it all—an apartment near the beach, great friends, a successful career that included international travel.
 And everyone thought I was “so together.”
 In reality, I had created a façade that enabled me to stuff down my feelings.

-At 28 I had a nervous breakdown while traveling in Northern California with friends.
-My parents cancelled a trip to Boston and flew out to bring me back to Chicago.
-At first I struggled with constant anxiety and panic attacks.
+During a stressful period around the age of 28, I developed constant anxiety and panic attacks.
 I was “anti-medication” at the time, but finally agreed to a prescription of Ativan.
 It was a godsend.
 But the anxiety gave way to eight months of severe clinical depression.
 Some days it was all I could do to get out of bed and take a walk around the block.
 I wasn’t actively suicidal, but I couldn’t see the purpose in living.

 Yet something urged me to go on.
 However, with major family support, seeing a therapist who specialized in cognitive-behavioral therapy, and an antidepressant, I slowly clawed my way out of what felt like an interminable black hole.
 I was accepted to law school but opted instead to get my master’s degree in social work.
 I married, started my own business, eventually moved to California, and sailed through the next 20 years relatively depression-free, except for occasional periods of the “blues” at the onset of winter.
 I was pretty sure I had depression licked.